How to Become a Pharmacy Technician: A Step-by-Step Guide

 Accreditation: Ensure that the program you choose is accredited by the American Society of Health-System Pharmacists (ASHP).
 Visit their website to find a list of accredited programs.
 Accreditation ensures that the program meets the industry standards that employers are looking for.

-Externship: It's probably best to select a program that offers hands-on experience through an externship or clinical rotation.
-This will give you valuable real-world experience and may introduce you to job opportunities once you have completed the program.
+Externship: Select a program that offers hands-on experience through an externship or clinical rotation.
+An externship will give you valuable real-world experience and may introduce you to job opportunities once you have completed the program.

 Although the CPhT is the primary credential for pharmacy technicians, there are additional certifications available depending on your desired specialization.
 For example, you may want to pursue certification in skills such as sterile compounding, medication therapy management, or diabetes care.
 These certifications can open up additional job opportunities for you.

 Each state has its requirements for pharmacy technicians, which may include obtaining a state license or registration.
-Be sure to research the requirements for the state in which you plan to work and complete the necessary steps to obtain licensure or registration.
+Be sure to research the requirements for the state where you plan to work and complete the necessary steps to obtain licensure or registration.

-The first thing you need to do to prepare to apply for jobs as a pharmacy tech is to find out where these jobs are.
-These vital professionals are needed in several medical settings, including retail pharmacies, hospitals, mail-order pharmacies and nursing homes.
+Pharmacy techs work in various settings, including retail pharmacies, hospitals, mail-order pharmacies and nursing homes.
 They also work in pharmaceutical research, drug manufacturing, or government agencies.

-On top of the many settings they can work in, pharmacy technicians can also specialize in different areas, such as oncology, pediatrics, or nuclear pharmacy.
-These specializations may require additional training or certifications, but the added effort could be worth it for your career.
-They can lead to more fulfilling and financially rewarding career opportunities.
+On top of the many settings available, pharmacy technicians can also specialize in different areas, such as oncology, pediatrics, or nuclear pharmacy.
+These specializations may require additional training or certifications but can lead to more fulfilling and financially rewarding career opportunities.

 Why Become a Pharmacy Technician?

-• Job Stability: The health care industry continues to grow, and pharmacy technicians play a critical role in ensuring patients have access to the medications they need.
+• Job Stability: The health care industry continues to grow, and pharmacy technicians are critical in ensuring patients can access the medications they need.

-• Flexibility: Pharmacy technicians can work in a wide range of settings and they have the option to pursue part-time or full-time employment.
-These possibilities give them the freedom to choose a schedule that fits them, so they can find a healthy work-life balance.
+• Flexibility: Pharmacy technicians can work in a wide range of settings, and they can pursue part-time or full-time employment.
+These possibilities allow you to choose a schedule that fits your lifestyle for a healthy work-life balance.

 • Growth Opportunities: As a pharmacy technician, you will have the opportunity to advance your career through additional training and certifications.
-You can also go on to pursue a degree in pharmacy to become a licensed pharmacist.
+If you choose to pursue a degree in pharmacy to become a licensed pharmacist, your experience as a pharmacy technician will serve you well.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for pharmacy technicians was $36,740 in May 2021.
-The highest 10 percent of earners in the field have a wage over $47,580.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for pharmacy technicians was $37,790 in May 2022.
+Pharmacy technicians in hospital settings earn an average yearly salary of $45,300, while pharmacy techs in retail pharmacies earn $36,360.

-The job outlook for pharmacy technicians is also positive, with employment expected to grow by 5 percent from 2021 to 2031.
-Like much of the health care industry, this growth is primarily due to a large aging population, which leads to increasing demand for prescription medications.
-Another factor that is driving growth is the expanding role of pharmacy technicians in various health care settings.
+Pharmacy technicians are in demand, with employment expected to grow by 5 percent from 2021 to 2031.
+Like most health care professions, this growth is primarily due to a large aging population, which leads to increasing demand for prescription medications.
+Another factor driving growth is the expanding role of pharmacy technicians in various health care settings.

 Program outcomes may vary depending on each institution's specific curriculum and employment opportunities are not guranteed.